IBSim/VirtualLab/docs/source/intro.rst

 Introduction
 ============

 VirtualLab is a python package which enables the user to run Finite Element (FE) simulations completely via the command line.
-The pre and post processing is carried out using the software SALOME, while the FE solver CodeAster is used for the simulation.
+The pre and post processing is carried out using the software *SALOME*, while the FE solver *CodeAster* is used for the simulation.
 While this package has been written for command line use some capabilites have been included to use the GUI for debugging and training.

 Setup
 *****

 To use VirtualLab there are a few things which must be set up.
-The first is that you have both SALOME and CodeAster installed on your computer.
-Once this is done you need to add the SALOME directory to your path so that salome can be opened by just typing ‘salome’ in a terminal window.
+The first is that you have both *SALOME* and *CodeAster* installed on your computer.
+It is advisable to download both of these through the *SalomeMeca* package.
+Once this is done you need to add the *SALOME* directory to your path so that salome can be opened by just typing ‘salome’ in a terminal window.
 Talk to Llion

 Layout
 ******